dkmqflx/react-native-expo-study/docs/README.md

 - Modal is a screen that overlays the app content to provide important information or prompt the user for a decision

 - Since they are purposefully interruptive make sure you use them only when necessary

+## 15. Status Bar

+- The StatusBar component allow you to control the application's status bar

+- The status bar is the zone, typically at the top of the screen, that display the current time, Wi-Fi and networ information, battery level other status icons